Frequently Asked Questions - September 2014

 A: Yes.
 Figure out which section suits you best and start singing!
 There are two sections for women: Soprano and Alto (there are a few renegade Mezzo-Sopranos, but they are not an “official” section).
 There are two sections for men: Tenor and Bass.

 A: Yes.
-It includes names, addresses, and phone numbers.
-Let Annie Temple know if you’d like to be on it.
-You can put as much information as you’d like on the list, which is distributed to members at rehearsals.
-Ask Annie for a copy of the most current directory.
+It has names and phone numbers.
+Let Cheryl White know if you’d like to be on it.
+Ask Cheryl for a copy of the most current directory.

 A: Talk to Jim about it.

 A: In mid-March, we often perform during St. Patrick’s Day festivities at the Catholic Church in Elk, and at the Methodist Church in Point Arena.
 We usually stay overnight in the area prior to our gigs, and have a potluck dinner & songfest.
 In late June, we attend and perform at the Kate Wolf Memorial Music Festival near Laytonville (Mendocino County); we camp for several nights there.